Balinese temple: Types of pura

-"Water temples," a type of pura that associates religious function and water management function as part of the subak irrigation system.
+Pura Tirta - "Water temples," a type of pura that associates religious function and water management function as part of the subak irrigation system.
 Each of these temples corresponds to a drainage basin.
 The priests in these temples have the authority to manage the water allocation among rice paddies in the villages surrounding the temple.
 Some tirta temples are noted for their sacred water and for having petirtaan or sacred bathing pools for cleansing rituals.
 Pura Ulun Danu Bratan, built on the edge of an important lake, is considered as the primary source of water for all agricultural activities in Bali and the feminine equivalent to Pura Besakih; it is as important as the latter.
 Pura Tirta Empul is another important water temple.